-- Establishing a duty: the healthcare professional owes a duty to the patient.
+- Establishing a duty: The healthcare professional owes a duty to the patient.
 A doctor-patient relationship usually supports this first element.

-- Breach of duty: the practitioner failed to use the same (or better) degree of care and skill that another healthcare professional would have rendered in the same situation (this is where an expert is often required because no two cases are alike)
+- Breach of duty: The practitioner failed to use the same (or better) degree of care and skill that another healthcare professional would have rendered in the same situation (this is where an expert is often required because no two cases are alike).

-- Harm (damages): was the patient injured, physically or mentally?
+- Harm (damages): Was the patient injured, physically or mentally?
 Is their injury new, or a recurrence or aggravation of a pre-existing illness or condition?

-- Causation: firm evidence is needed to link the breach of duty with the resulting damages
+- Causation: Firm evidence is needed to link the breach of duty with the resulting damages.

 Medical malpractice cases are highly technical, laden with biology, anatomy, chemical, science, and other specialized terms and knowledge.
-A good medical malpractice attorney has the resource to handle these issues and has years of experience, knowledge, and insight regarding medical mistakes and malpractice law.
+A good medical malpractice attorney has the resources to handle these issues and has years of experience, knowledge, and insight regarding medical mistakes and malpractice law.

 Typical Causes of Medical Malpractice